digitaltwinconsortium/ManufacturingOntologies/README.md

 Note: You can check what is currently being published by selecting the Publishes Nodes tab.

 Note: You can see diagnostics information from UA Cloud Publisher on the Diagnostics tab.

+## Enabling Automatic Asset Onboarding with Azure OpenAI Service

+For your real production line, you can enable automatic asset onboarding for your industrial assets with a fixed data model (e.g. energy meters, valves, pumps etc.) via Azure OpenAI Service, UA Edge Translator and UA Cloud Publisher, by following these steps:

+1. Deploy an instance of Azure OpenAI Service in the Azure Portal.
+1. Deploy a Large Language Model to your Azure Open AI Service instance, GPT-4 is recommended for best results.
+1. Configure UA Cloud Publisher deployed for your own production line to use your Azure OpenAI instance via its built-in user interface.
+1. Deploy UA Edge Translator on a PC with Kubernetes support located in the same network as your industrial asset and UA Cloud Publisher.
+You can use the UA-EdgeTranslator.yaml file from the `Deployment` folder of this repository by calling `kubectl apply -f UA-EdgeTranslator.yaml`.
+1. Create a Web of Things (WoT) Thing Description using the Azure OpenAI Service via the UA Cloud Publisher's user interface and send it to UA Edge Translator.

 ## License